 Why Go Back to School After Earning an Associate Degree?

-If you’re unsure whether or not pursuing your bachelor’s degree is the right path for you, then consider the following information regarding why it may make sense to return to school to pursue your bachelor’s after achieving your associate degree.
+If you’re unsure whether or not pursuing your bachelor’s degree online is the right path for you, then consider the following information regarding why it may make sense to return to school to pursue your bachelor’s after achieving your associate degree.

 How long does it take to earn an associate degree at AIU?

-An associate degree can be completed in as little as 18 months at AIU*.
+An online associate degree can be completed in as little as 18 months at AIU*.
 However, this timing can vary depending on your course load, specialization, and any eligible transfer credits or prior learning credits.

 Do I need to complete an associate degree before I can earn a bachelor's degree?